Co-Founder and Managing Partner

-Simon has subsequently worked at board level as CIO of a major global educational charity; as a Local Improvement Advisor for the Department for Communities & Local Government; and as an NHS Programme Director on multi-million pound change programmes in both community and acute settings; involving a focus on pathway re-design, service and cost improvement, and benefits realisation.
+Simon has subsequently worked at board level as CIO of a major global educational charity; as a Local Improvement Advisor for the Department for Communities & Local Government; and as an NHS Programme Director on multi-million pound change programmes in both community and acute settings, focussing on pathway re-design, service and cost improvement, and achieving better health outcomes.

-Since co-founding PPL in 2007, Simon has led the organisation’s work on a number of public sector programmes, including the “People Powered Health Programme” with NESTA and the Innovation Unit, implementing co-production in the area of long-term conditions management; work with individual Pioneer and Vanguard sites to establish person-centred, co-ordinated care across their local populations; and with the LGA, NHS England, ADASS and Public Health England as part of the National Collaborative, on developing support for “whole-system” integrated care with over 100 Health & Wellbeing Boards.
+Since co-founding PPL in 2007, Simon has led the organisation’s work on a number of public sector programmes, including the “People Powered Health Programme” with NESTA and the Innovation Unit, implementing co-production in the area of long-term conditions management; with individual sites to establish person-centred, co-ordinated care across their local populations; and with the LGA, NHS England, ADASS and Public Health England as part of the National Collaborative developing “whole-system” integrated care across England.

 Building on significant experience in local government, the NHS, and around strategic delivery, Simon has presented extensively on health and social care reform.
-Publications include with Professor Paul Corrigan on learning from the experience of previous attempts to reconfigure hospital services and with Claire Kennedy in the Journal of Integrated Care, on whole-system integrated care in England.
-His current role includes providing strategic advice to chief executives, chief officers and CCG chairs; and facilitating dialogue between commissioners and providers across primary, community, acute and social services and working with a number of STP executive teams across England.
+Publications include with Professor Paul Corrigan on learning from the experience of previous attempts to reconfigure hospital services and with Claire Kennedy in the Journal of Integrated Care on whole-system integrated care in England.
+His current role includes providing strategic advice to chief executives, chief officers and CCG chairs; facilitating dialogue between commissioners and providers across primary, community, acute and social services and working with a number of STP executive teams across England.

-Simon holds an MA from the University of Cambridge, is a member of the CBI Local Government and Health Panels, and a Fellow of the RSA.
+Simon holds an MA from the University of Cambridge and is a Life Fellow of the RSA.